wpsharks/s2member-kb/questions/2015/181-how-do-i-set-the-s2member-list-field-labels.md

 toc-enable: off
 ---

-The `[s2Member-List /]` shortcode (see [Shortcode Documentation](http://s2member.com/kb-article/s2member-list-shortcode-documentation/)), allows you to include any number of additional fields in the output using the `show_fields=""` shortcode attribute.
+The `[s2Member-List /]` shortcode (see [Shortcode Documentation](http://s2member.com/kb-article/s2member-list-shortcode-documentation/)), allows you to include any number of additional fields in the output using the `show_fields=""` shortcode attribute; i.e., field label/value pairs.

 ## Default Behavior